-- When you launch TRITON Web Security, the Today page shows the operating status of Websense software, and can display charts of Web filtering activities in the network since midnight. - The History page shows charts of Web filtering activities in the network for up to 30 days. - Presentation reports provide customizable graphical and tabular reports of client Internet activity or message filtering activity. - Web mode investigative reports are interactive reports that allow you to drilldown into your data to find the information of most interest to your organization. - Web mode Real-Time Monitor allows you to see what traffic is being filtered by the Filtering Service associated with a Policy Server, and what action is applied to each request.
+- ◆ The Threats tab of the Status > Dashboard page appears first when you log on to TRITON Web Security.
+It shows information about suspicious activity that may be related to advanced malware threats in your network. - ◆ The Risks tab shows information about blocked and permitted requests for URLs that fall into the Security Risk class. - ◆ The Usage tab shows information about traffic patterns in your network, including bandwidth information and filtering summaries. - ◆ The System tab shows alert messages, status information, and graphical charts that show the current state of your Web security software, focusing on Internet filtering activity in your network. - Presentation reports provide customizable graphical and tabular reports of client Internet activity or message filtering activity. - ♦ Web mode investigative reports are interactive reports that allow you to drill-down into your data to find the information of most interest to your organization. - Web mode Real-Time Monitor allows you to see what traffic is being filtered by the Filtering Service associated with a Policy Server, and what action is applied to each request.